 Canada and Gavi, the Vaccine Alliance

-Gavi, the Vaccine Alliance is a global health partnership that provides immunizations to the world’s poorest people.
+Gavi, The Vaccine Alliance is a health partnership that provides immunizations to the world’s poorest people.
 Created in 2000, Gavi works with public and private partners to provide new and underused vaccines to children living in the world’s poorest countries.

 Gavi supports vaccines that immunize children against pneumonia, diarrhea and meningitis, some of the world’s leading killers of children.